-What is a CE Declaration of Conformity?
+What is a EU Declaration of Conformity?

-Just like the Technical Documentation, the CE Declaration of Conformity must be kept for ten years from the date the product was placed on the market.
-It is the responsibility of the manufacturer or the Authorised Representative established in the EU to maintain the CE Declaration of Conformity.
+Just like the Technical Documentation, the EU Declaration of Conformity must be kept for ten years from the date the product was placed on the market.
+It is the responsibility of the manufacturer or the Authorised Representative established in the EU to maintain the Declaration of Conformity.
 If the products are imported, the importer must take responsibility for the CE Declaration of Conformity.

 The model declaration in Decision No 768/2008/EC includes: